NeuCo-Bench: A Novel Benchmark Framework for Neural Embeddings in Earth Observation: Acknowledgment

-\ifthenelse{\boolean{blind}}{Our benchmark}{NeuCo-Bench} provides a set of pre-processed, heterogeneous downstream tasks designed for continuous extension in the future.
+\ifthenelse{\boolean{blind}}{Our benchmark}{NeuCo-Bench} provides a set of pre-processed, heterogeneous EO downstream tasks designed for continuous extension in the future.
 The initial release provides regression labels that are easily turned into binary classification tasks through a threshold.

-\ifthenelse{\boolean{blind}}{}{The Earth observation satellite data of the downstream tasks summarize in \cref{tab:downstream_datasets} follow the SSL4EO-S12 data cube structure \citep{blumenstiel2025ssl4eos12v11, Wang23}. }We utilize 13 channels of Sentinel-2 Level-1C \textit{Top-of-the-Atmosphere} (S2L1C) and 12 channels of multi-spectral Sentinel-2 Level-2A \textit{surface reflectance} (S2L2A).
+The EO satellite data of the downstream tasks, summarized in \cref{tab:downstream_datasets}, follow the SSL4EO-S12 data cube structure \citep{blumenstiel2025ssl4eos12v11, Wang23}.
+We utilize 13 channels of Sentinel-2 Level-1C \textit{Top-of-the-Atmosphere} (S2L1C) and 12 channels of multi-spectral Sentinel-2 Level-2A \textit{surface reflectance} (S2L2A).
 On top we spatially align 2 channels of radar Sentinel-1 (S1) GRD product polarizations (VV and VH).
 For a given geolocation we retrieve four timestamps, one per season: winter (Dec--Feb), spring (Mar--May), summer (Jun--Aug), and fall (Sep--Nov). \Cref{fig_evaluation_scheme} depicts these four seasonal data cubes, with each containing 27 bands.
 Google Earth Engine \citep{GORELICK201718, GEE} (GEE) was utilized to download all relevant satellite data.
-All labels, except for the Clouds use case, have been retrieved from GEE, too. \ifthenelse{\boolean{blind}}{T}{Following \citep{blumenstiel2025ssl4eos12v11}, t}he processed data was stored as cloud-ready ZIP-Store of the Zarr file format.
+All labels, except for the Clouds use case, have been retrieved from GEE, too.
+The processed data was stored as cloud-ready ZIP-Store of the Zarr file format.

 The downstream tasks contain between 1100 and 4691 samples (locations/labels), which are distributed globally (\cref{fig_neuco_bench_downstream_tasks}).
 The associated satellite data cubes are pre-processed and filtered to ensure UTM-projected patches with a size of 264 × 264 pixels without spatial overlap.